-- Installation of new drain pipe network in 90% of existing sewer pipe network (4,626 LF, 8-24" dia.) - Replacement of 0% of existing pipes (0 LF) - Rehabilitation of 10% of existing sewer pipe network (514 LF) - Reuse of 90% of existing sewer pipe network (4,626 LF) - Adjacent utility work - Limited to roadways impacted by excavation only, no utility work on roadways without separation related excavation - Replacement of 80% of existing water main (4,112 LF) and service connections up to right-of-way - Replacement of 90% of existing gas main (4,626 LF) and service connections up to right-of-way at a 50-50 cost split with gas company - Coordination with electric and telecom utilities for upgrades to privately owned infrastructure prior to subsurface construction - Surface Restoration - Limited to roadways impacted by excavation only, no surface work on roadways without separation related excavation - Full-depth reconstruction of 20% of excavated roadways (1,028 LF) - o Grind-overlay reconstruction of 80% of excavated roadways (4,112 LF)
+- Limited to roadways impacted by excavation only, no utility work on roadways without separation related excavation.
+Percentage of replacement is related to the quantity of installed new drain pipe plus replacement of existing pipes. - Replacement of 80% of existing water main in excavated roadways(3,701 LF) and service connections up to right-of-way - Replacement of 90% of existing gas main in excavated roadways (4,163 LF) and service connections up to right-of-way at a 50-50 cost split with gas company - Coordination with electric and telecom utilities for upgrades to privately owned infrastructure prior to subsurface construction - Surface Restoration - Limited to roadways impacted by excavation only, no surface work on roadways without separation related excavation - Full-depth reconstruction of 20% of excavated roadways (1,028 LF) - Grind-overlay reconstruction of 80% of excavated roadways (4,112 LF)